 In profession basketball, activism isn't the exception among its starts—it's now the expectation.
 Examples are almost too numerous list, but here's a sampling: Last year, LeBron James, Carmelo Anthony, Dwyane Wade, and Chris Paul donned all black on at the ESPYs aware show to discuss gun violence and racial profiling, and implored other athletes to get educated and involved.
 Anthony even marched with protesters in Baltimore, where he grew up, following the death of 25-year-old black man Freddie Gray, in the back of a police van.
 Just this offseason, Kevin Durant said he would not go to the White House if the Golden State Warriors were invited, a long-standing tradition for NBA champions.
 He also voiced disrespect for the current administration.

 Durant could speak out against Trump and trust that he could have the support of the majority of his fans, the NBA's commissioner, Adam Silver, and his locker room, headed by coach Steve Kerr, who publicly made his opinions on this administration clear.
 There is a great deal of organizational unity and progressive political thinking in the NBA, which makes it easier for players to speak up.
 They’re also more financially secure, with guaranteed contracts and higher salaries.
-And the NBA’s fanbase younger, more diverse, and more progressive.
+And the NBA’s fanbase skews younger, more diverse, and more progressive.
 Social activism, for NBA players, might even be more profitable than silence.

 All which is to say that NFL players will likely always face impediments that NBA players won’t, but that hasn’t stopped them from exerting their power like never before.